 More about the Storehouse

 Penicuik Storehouse is owned by over 700 shareholders (and increasing) and run on behalf of the community by a community benefit society – the Penicuik Community Alliance.
 We have been leasing the old Scotmid store at 22 The High Street since last 2017 and thanks to The Scottish Land Fund and our shareholders we, the community, now all own it.

 There is a shop open seven days a week in the front of the ground floor and several local businesses have a stall in there one day a week.

 We will have an expanded shop soon with a greater range of products and more stalls from local producers.

 There will also be a community cafe with a training kitchen which will enable vulnerable people within our community to gain experience and skills in cooking and customer service.
 A seating area will be a great place to meet and have a chat with friends while enjoying simple fare from the kitchen, a good cup of coffee and freshly baked bread and cakes.
-We aim to eventually include a Changing Places Toilet in our facilities.

 Most of all we hope to bring the heart back into Penicuik town centre through good food, a place to meet and community events.

 With the award from the Scottish Land Fund we have just about finished renovations to the ground floor and are seeking a Completion Certificate to confirm a major milestone of the Storehouse community hub.